mtlynch/mtlynch.io/_retrospectives/2019-06-07-whatgotdone-month-1.md

 * **Result**: Had five customer meetings (<font color="red">50% below target</font>)
 * **Grade**: C

 I got a bit sidetracked in adding post-launch features to What Got Done, so I had fewer customer interviews than I had hoped for.
-This is just a consequence of me not reaching out to enough people to request interviews.
+This is just me getting tempted by the fun and excitement of adding features to a public product instead of the unglamorous work of researching strangers and begging them for customer interviews.

 ### Publish a new blog post